 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-All drilling at Sokor is by diamond drill rigs.
+All drilling by CNMC is by diamond drill rigs.
 Drill cores were photographed and logged by geologists.
 Core identified as having potential for mineralisation was marked up for sampling.
 Half core samples were selected for analysis and quarter core samples were used for quality assurance and quality control analysis.
-The 2017 sample intervals range from 0.05 m to 2.75 m with an average interval of 0.96 m.
-All sample preparation and analyses were undertaken by the Sokor on-site laboratory.
-Gold analyses of the 2017 samples were by fire assay with atomic absorption spectrometry (AAS) finish of a 30 g sample, with a detection limit of 0.01 g/t gold (method FAA303).
+From 2011 to 2013 the average length of the samples selected for analysis was 1.46 m, during 2014 and 2015 the average sample length was 1.27 m and for 2016, 2017 and 2018 the average sample length was 1.0 m.
+Sample intervals selected for analysis from the 2018 drillholes are between 0.06 m and 1.67 m.
+All sample preparation and analyses were undertaken at CNMC's Sokor on-site laboratory.
+Gold analyses of the 2018 samples were by fire assay with atomic absorption spectrometry (AAS) finish of a 30 g sample, with a detection limit of 0.01 g/t gold (method FAA303).
 Ag, Cu, Pb and Zn were analysed by a four acid digest using SGS method AAS43B.
-Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
 Triple tube diamond core drilling - fully drilled with diamond bit without RC precollar.
 Core diameter varies from 122 mm, 96 mm to 76 mm with depth.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Core sample recovery recorded in logging sheet and recovery results assessed by geologists.
 Statistical analysis indicates there is no relationship between recovery and grade.